 Sound like a familiar scene?
 It’s this experience that led us to think that there must be a better way to camp.
 So, Nora and I decided to build Campertunity: a solution to the problem of there being too many campers and not enough campsites.

 We thought, “We share almost everything from our homes to our cars.
 Now, it’s time to share our backyards.”

 Born and raised amongst the mountains of North Vancouver, Guita still occasionally blurts out “Wow!
 Look at this place!” when referring to the beauty of Canada.
 If she had to pick between camping on a beach or camping on a mountain, Guita picks the beach.
 “I find the water to be calming and a good place to clear my mind.”
 Guita likes any kind of water sport to accompany her camping adventure.
 On her spare time, she can often be found in a kayak or dragon boat.
 Paddles up!

 Nora Lozano, Co-founder of Campertunity

 “Let’s do this hike.
 It’s an easy one.
 It’s only 22 kilometres.”
 Every weekend, Nora is on a hike to her favourite lookouts and camping spots.
 She prefers the mountain and can pitch a tent anywhere, even between trees with a hammock tent.
 “When I have a rough day, taking a deep breath of fresh air in nature’s peacefulness is the best.”
 When Nora isn’t busy hiking, camping, or trying out the latest camping gear, she loves a good book to read.

 From start to today – how Campertunity has grown

-Even before it’s launch, Campertunity grabbed the attention of the media, and now, after almost 30 interviews with major media outlets, Campertunity is showing a trend of doubling in size from the start of camping season to the end.
+Even before it’s launch, Campertunity grabbed the attention of the media, and was featured in almost 50 interviews with major news outlets.

 Support the shared economy, join Campertunity!